saar95/Ex1/src/ex1/README.txt

 ## Private classes:
-node_info:represents vertex with key as a "name" to fill up our graph data structures. edge:represents the weight of the edges between the vertices(nodes) using hahsmap
+node_info:represents vertex with key as a "name" to fill up our graph data structures. edge:represents the weight of the edges between the vertices(nodes) using hashmap

 ## Test classes:
 WGraph_DSTest2:test all the weighted_graph methods